anton-dergunov/anton-dergunov.github.io/_pages/about.md

 ## Professional Background

 My professional journey has been quite diverse and enriching.
 I earned my PhD with a focus on using knowledge representation techniques to encode expertise for fine-tuning software applications.
-This research led to multilpe practical application which I integrated into several [Intel](https://www.intel.com/) software products.
+This research led to multiple practical application which I integrated into several [Intel](https://www.intel.com/) software products.
 During my time at the university, I had the opportunity to teach AI courses and develop the course content.

 I have worked with leading organizations such as Intel, Yandex, and Microsoft.
 At Intel, I focused on software development and research for high-performance and parallel optimization.
 At [Yandex](https://yandex.com/company/), I delved into ML projects like improving video ranking in their search engine.
 Currently, as a Senior Applied Scientist at Microsoft, I drive the integration of new ML ideas, from implementation and offline experimentation to online testing and model training in various products.
 Additionally, I have experience in building ML pipelines from the ground up to support these activities.